History of Bosnia and Herzegovina

 Bosnia and Herzegovina is a country in Southeast Europe on the Balkan Peninsula.
 It has had permanent settlement since the Neolithic Age.
 By the early historical period it was inhabited by Illyrians and Celts.
 Christianity arrived in the 1st century, and by the 4th century the area became part of the Western Roman Empire.
 Germanic tribes invaded soon after, followed by Slavs in the 6th century.

-In 1136, Béla II of Hungary asserted control over Bosnia and created the title "Ban of Bosnia" as an honorary title for his son Ladislaus II of Hungary.
-During this time, Bosnia became virtually autonomous, and was eventually proclaimed a kingdom in 1377.
+In the mid-12th century, the Banate of Bosnia emerged as a distinct political entity governed by local bans.
+In 1377, Tvrtko I was crowned King of Bosnia, establishing the Kingdom of Bosnia.
 In 1463, Bosnia was annexed into the Ottoman Empire, marking the beginning of more than 400 years of Ottoman rule in the region.
 They wrought great changes to the political and administrative system, introduced land reforms, and class and religious distinctions.
 A series of uprisings began in 1831, which culminated in the Herzegovinian rebellion, a widespread peasant uprising, in 1875.
 The conflict eventually forced the Ottomans to cede administration of the country to the Habsburg monarchy through the Treaty of Berlin in 1878.

-The establishment of the Kingdom of Yugoslavia in 1929 brought the redrawing of administrative regions into the Kingdom of Yugoslavia which purposely avoided all historical and ethnic lines, and removed any trace of Bosnian identity.
+The establishment of the Kingdom of Serbs, Croats, and Slovenes in 1918, officially called the Kingdom of Yugoslavia from 1929, brought the redrawing of administrative regions into the new kingdom.
+This purposely avoided all historical and ethnic lines, and removed any trace of Bosnian identity.
 The kingdom of Yugoslavia was conquered by Axis forces in World War II, and Bosnia was ceded to the Independent State of Croatia (NDH), which led to widespread persecution and genocide.

 Following Axis defeat, Bosnia and Herzegovina achieved its current borders by becoming a federal unit within the Federal People's Republic of Yugoslavia, which was later renamed to the Socialist Federal Republic of Yugoslavia in 1963.
 After the breakup of Yugoslavia, three years of war began in 1992 which caused around 100,000 deaths and 2 million refugees.
 It was then when the country became an independent state.